-After my recent assignment to get to know Brighton’s new Twin City, Santa Monica (as it turns out, the two seaside cities are more similar than I thought), I spent two nights exploring its next-door neighbour, the world-famous bohemian Los Angeles beach enclave.
+After my recent assignment to get to know my home city of Brighton in England’s new Twin City, Santa Monica (turns out the two seaside cities are more similar than I thought), I spent two days exploring its bohemian next-door neighbour.

-If you’re planning a trip to Venice Beach, most articles or blog posts direct you to the world-famous muscle beach, the boardwalk, the skate park and sometimes, shopping on Abbott Kinney Boulevard.
+If you’re researching things to do in Venice Beach, most articles or blog posts direct you to the world-famous muscle beach, the boardwalk, the skate park and sometimes, shopping on Abbott Kinney Boulevard.
 These Venice Beach icons are must-sees, of course.

-But there’s another side to Santa Monica‘s edgy neighbour that you won’t find on most tourist itineraries which gets to the off-beat heart of the destination.
-Let’s explore some alternative things to do in Venice Beach, California.
+But there’s another side to Santa Monica‘s edgy neighbour that you won’t find on most tourist itineraries which gets to the heart of the city.
+Let’s explore some things to do in Venice Beach, California.

 mosaic path